Nick Pratto: 2017–2021: draft and minor leagues

-2022–present: MLB debut and Triple-A options
+2022–2025: MLB debut and Triple-A options

 Nick Pratto with the Royals in 2023.

 The Royals selected Pratto to their 40-man roster following the season on November 19, 2021, to protect him from becoming eligible in the Rule 5 draft.
 He began the 2022 season with Omaha and was promoted to the major leagues to make his major league debut on July 14.
 He recorded his first MLB hit on July 15 off Alek Manoah of the Toronto Blue Jays at Rogers Centre with a single in the fifth inning.
 On July 17, Pratto hit his first career home run, a solo shot off of Toronto starter José Berríos.
 On August 6, Pratto hit a walk-off home run off of Boston Red Sox reliever Garrett Whitlock.

 Pratto was optioned to Triple-A Omaha to begin the 2023 season.
 In 95 games for Kansas City, he batted .232/.307/.353 with seven home runs and 35 RBI.